 Appointment cancellation policy

-Booking an appointment with The Healthy Eating Hub as a client or member means that you agree to the following cancellation policy:
+Our practitioner’s time is valuable.
+When you book an appointment with The Healthy Eating Hub you agree to the following cancellation policy:

-- Cancellations or reschedules within 24 hours of your appointment will be charged 50% of the scheduled service price or forfeited for membership or pre-paid appointments.
+- Cancellations or reschedules within 24 hours of your appointment will be charged 50% of the scheduled service fee.

-- If you do not call to cancel your appointment or do not show up for your scheduled appointment, you will be charged full price for the scheduled service
+- If you do not call to cancel your appointment or do not show up for your scheduled appointment, you will be charged full fee for the scheduled service.

 Medicare rebates are only available for certain dietetics services, not with services from a nutritionist.
 Medicare rebates are available for patients with chronic conditions and complex care needs with a referral from their GP.
 To be eligible for a rebate, clients must book in with a dietitian and have one of the following Chronic Disease Management plans provided by their GP: